net-lisias-kspu/MechJeb2/Home.md

 * [[Version History]]
 * [[Modules]] Overview

+[Tutorial: Moon landing using mods](https://wiki.kerbalspaceprogram.com/wiki/Tutorial:Moon_landing_using_mods) like MechJeb of ksp wiki.

 ## How to help

 - Fly with MechJeb!
 Use it on your rockets, experiment with its features, and let us know what would make it better.